Skip to main content

 Follow up care

-Your child’s therapist may also recommend other basic lifestyle interventions, like relaxation strategies, improved diet or sleep habits, and exercise.
-If your child wasn’t prescribed a medication initially, they may have a need for medication, and medication monitoring, at a later point.
+Depending on your child or adolescent’s personalized treatment plan, they may continue to meet with their mental health provider for several weeks or longer.
+As symptoms reduce over time, your child or adolescent may need fewer appointments, and may “graduate” from treatment.
+Their mental health provider may also recommend basic lifestyle interventions, like relaxation strategies, improved diet or sleep habits and exercise.
+If your child or adolescent wasn’t prescribed a medication initially, they may have a need for medication and medication monitoring at a later point.

 Resources to help